aakash140799/Algorithms/StableMatching/README.md

 - **Stable Marriage Problem**

     Stable marriage problem is given by, we are given two set of people of **equal size**.
-Each person in one set has strict order of preference for every person in other set.
-We want to match from left side to **exactly one** person on right side and vice-versa.
+Each person in one set has **strict order of preference** for every person in other set.
+We want to match each person from left side to **exactly one** person on right side and vice-versa.
 We want to find a complete stable matching.

 - **Stable Marriage With Indifference**

-    Stable Marriage is given by, we are given a stable marriage problem, but unlike tradition stable marriage, a person can prefer two or more persons equally.Such condition is called *Indifference*.
+    Stable Marriage is given by, we are given a stable marriage problem, but unlike tradition stable marriage, a person can prefer **two or more persons equally**.
+Such a condition is called *Indifference*.

 - **Stable Roommate Matching**